Roblox/creator-docs/content/en-us/education/battle-royale-series/coding-the-game-loop.md

 Once there are enough players, have them wait a short transition time.
 Then, send them into the match by calling the `prepareGame()` function in MatchManager.
 Remember, that function just prints a line, but you'll add more code later.

 1. At the end of the repeat loop, add a print statement saying the intermission is over to test your code.
-Then, follow it with a `task.wait()` using GameSetting's `transitionTime` variable.
+Then, follow it with a `Library.task.wait()` using GameSetting's `transitionTime` variable.

    ```lua
    while true do